Pistols 'n' Petticoats: Production notes

 The series would be Ann Sheridan's last role, as she died of cancer on January 21, 1967, nearly two months before CBS cancelled the series.
 Of the 26 shows that were produced, Sheridan only appeared in 21 episodes.
 Universal Pictures used several episodes as "archive footage" for the 1967 feature film The Far Out West.

 In the pilot episode Chris Noel was cast as Sheridan's daughter, but test audiences found her portrayal unsympathetic; she was replaced by Carole Wells.

-Currently, both Universal Home Video and Echo Bridge Home Video hold the DVD rights to the series.
+Both Universal Home Video and Echo Bridge Home Video hold the DVD rights to the series.

 Pistols 'n' Petticoats was filmed in color, which, by the fall of 1966, became the standard in all prime-time network programming.